Post Summary: How To Plan A Day Trip To Big Sur, California

 Not Ready To Leave Big Sur?

 Consider making it a weekend trip!
-There are plenty of beautiful places to stay in Big Sur, from campgrounds to luxury stays near the ocean.
+There are plenty of beautiful places nearby, from some of the best Airbnbs in Big Sur, to campgrounds, to luxury accommodations!

 Here are some of our suggestions for your Big Sur accommodations for a weekend trip: